Politics of Saint Kitts and Nevis: General aspects

 St Kitts and Nevis has a single National Assembly responsible for making laws, and comprising 14 or 15 members depending upon circumstances.
 11 of these are directly elected representatives whilst three are senators appointed by the governor-general (two on the advice of the prime minister and the third on the advice of the leader of the opposition).
 If the attorney general isn't appointed as a senator then he automatically gets a seat as one, increasing the number of senators to four.
 Of the 11 elected members, eight represent constituencies in St Kitts and the remaining three represent Nevis seats.

-The prime minister is appointed from the representatives by the governor-general, who has a constitutional duty to select someone who is likely to command the support of the majority of the representatives.
-In practice this would normally mean the leader of the majority party or coalition.
-If there is no suitable candidate, then the governor-general can dissolve the assembly and trigger a general election.
-Other ministers are also appointed by the governor-general, on the advice of the prime minister (and so effectively by the prime minister).
-The prime minister can be removed from office by the assembly, or by the governor-general if he feels that the prime minister no longer enjoys the support of the majority of representatives.
-The assembly is elected every five years unless the governor-general dissolves it before the end of this period, which he may do on the advice of the prime minister.
+The prime minister in this system is appointed by the governor-general from among the representatives, with the constitutional duty of selecting someone likely to command the support of the majority of representatives.
+Typically, this means the leader of the majority party or coalition.
+If no suitable candidate is identified, the governor-general has the authority to dissolve the assembly, triggering a general election.
+Other ministers are also appointed by the governor-general, based on the advice of the prime minister.
+The prime minister can be removed from office either by the assembly or by the governor-general if the prime minister loses the support of the majority of representatives.
+The assembly is elected every five years unless the governor-general dissolves it earlier, which can be done on the advice of the prime minister.

 St Kitts and Nevis has enjoyed a long history of free and fair elections, although the outcome of elections in 1993 was strongly protested by the opposition and the Regional Security System (RSS) was briefly deployed to restore order.
 The elections in 1995 were contested by the two major parties, the ruling People's Action Movement (PAM) and the St Kitts and Nevis Labour Party.
 Labour won seven of the 11 seats, with Dr Denzil Douglas becoming prime minister.
 In the March 2000 elections, Denzil Douglas and the Labour Party were returned to power, winning eight of the 11 seats in the House.
 The Nevis-based Concerned Citizens Movement (CCM) won two seats and the Nevis Reformation Party (NRP) won one seat.
 The PAM party was unable to obtain a seat.